inotin/reviewAnalyzer-/README.md

 - [x] Make initial commit
 - [x] Add comments to the functions
 - [x] Implement semantic analysis using Vader
-- [ ] Update README.md.
+- [x] Update README.md.
-- [ ] Weird things are going on with p-values.
+- [x] Weird things are going on with p-values.
 Recheck the corresponding function
 - [ ] Implement JSON output for results
-- [ ] Implement automatic feature detection
+- [ ] Implement automatic keywords detection
 - [ ] Add support of text reviews
-- [ ] Adapt source files for use as a library

 ### Built With